Time to renew 'unique' India-US partnership that can benefit a fifth of humanity: Amb Sandhu | Business

-As the world confronts the COVID-19 pandemic and an economic slowdown, it is time to renew the promise of a ''unique partnership'' between India and America that can directly benefit a fifth of humanity, India's ambassador to the US Taranjit Singh Sandhu has said.
+As the world fights COVID-19 and an economic crisis, it is time to renew a ''unique partnership'' between India and America that can directly benefit a fifth of humanity and be a source of durable peace and security for the rule-based world order, India's ambassador to the US Taranjit Singh Sandhu has said.

 In an opinion piece titled 'Meeting the Challenge of our Times: Deepening the India-US Partnership' in American news outlet Newsweek, Sandhu outlines five key areas of cooperation between New Delhi and Washington that will benefit not just the two democracies but also help usher a safer, healthier, and more prosperous world.

-These areas are fighting the COVID-19 pandemic, combating climate change, digital capabilities, education partnership, and deepening defense and strategic partnership.
+These areas are fighting the COVID-19 pandemic, combating climate crisis, digital capabilities, education partnership and deepening defense and strategic partnership.

 ''As the world comes to terms with its biggest disruption in more than half a century, it is time to renew the promise of a unique partnership that can directly benefit a fifth of humanity, and can be a source of durable peace and security for the rule-based world order,'' Sandhu writes.